Key Points:

 Here’s what the virtual room key looks like:

-Inside Luxor’s Big Pyramid Premier Corner Suite
+Pyramid Premier Corner Suite Review

-I was unfortunately only on the 5th floor of the hotel, so I wasn’t able to take the inclinator, or elevator that climbs the pyramid wall diagonally.
+I was (unfortunately) only on the 5th floor of the hotel, so I wasn’t able to take the inclinator, or elevator that climbs the pyramid wall diagonally.
 Instead, I was stuck using a run-of-the-mill elevator that moves straight up and down.
 Boring, but oh well.

 The bedroom, which was partially partitioned from the living area had a king bed facing a TV sitting atop a dresser.